TOTAL BONUSES:

 {{ c.title }}

-One of the few things that casino and sportsbook players seldom think of is if they must pay tax on their winnings.
+One of the few things that casino and players on sports betting sites seldom think of is if they must pay tax on their winnings.

-After all, we’re so used to lotteries typically paying out winnings in tax-free cash; we often forget to think about slots and sports bets.
+After all, we’re so used to lotteries typically paying out winnings in tax-free cash that we often forget to think about slots and sports bets.

 The question “do you pay tax on gambling winnings in the UK?” deserves a clear and proper answer.
 That is what we’re aiming to answer with this article.